List of state highways in Louisiana (3000–3049): Louisiana Highway 3014

 Louisiana Highway 3014 (LA 3014) runs 0.57 mi in a southwest to northeast direction from US 371 to LA 160 in Cotton Valley, Webster Parish.

 The route heads northeast from US 371 along Humble Avenue.
 It then turns north onto Church Street, east onto Resident Street, and finally north onto Main Street to its terminus at LA 160.

 LA 3014 is an undivided two-lane highway for its entire length.

 Louisiana Highway 3015

+Louisiana Highway 3015 (LA 3015) runs 18.90 mi from Longstreet to Grand Cane.

 Louisiana Highway 3017

 Louisiana Highway 3017 (LA 3017) runs 9.10 mi in a general northwest to southeast direction from LA 18 in Harvey to LA 23 in Belle Chasse.

 LA 3017 serves the industrial corridor situated along two sections of the Gulf Intracoastal Waterway and connects it with two major highways in the area, US 90 Bus. and LA 23.
 The route heads southeast on Peters Road from LA 18 (4th Street) and parallels the portion of the waterway that follows the Harvey Canal.
 Within a short distance, it intersects the ramps leading to US 90 Bus.
 (Westbank Expressway).
 Later, the route crosses Lapalco Boulevard, a main area thoroughfare, and passes Boomtown Casino.
 Shortly afterward, LA 3017 crosses Bayou Barataria from Jefferson Parish into Plaquemines Parish and turns northeast onto Engineers Road.
 It proceeds until reaching its junction with LA 23 in Belle Chasse.